anki-code/fstrider/README.md

 ### Tested only on Mac OS

-Current version of strider is using and testing on Mac OS.
+Current version of fstrider is using and testing on Mac OS.
 It will be good to test and fix for Linux and Windows.

 ## Roadmap